 Role of the Academic Advisor

-Your advisor will meet with you a minimum of three times per semester to assist you in creating, and evaluating major, career, and life goals and developing educational plans for the realization of those goals.
+Your advisor will meet with you a minimum of two times per semester to assist you in creating and evaluating major, career, and life goals and developing educational plans for the realization of those goals.
 In addition, your advisor will be concerned about your transition to Radford University and your academic success.
 However, the ultimate responsibility for making decisions rests with you, the student.

 Your advisor will:

 - Provide an open, safe, confidential and respectful environment where you can ask questions, express concerns, and discuss your interests.

 - Assist you in the process of major and career exploration.

 - Help you understand college and department policies and procedures.

 - Assist you in making academic and career-related decisions.